 Georgia Native Plant Society Annual Symposium

-- Listen and learn from distinguished speakers
+- Listen and learn from our five distinguished speakers

 - Purchase native plants from nurseries all over Georgia

 - Get to know other chapters and their members

 - Meet with wildlife and environmental organizations

 - Learn about our Native Plant Habitat Certification program

 - Check out crafts and gifts from local artists

 - Buy signed books authored by our speakers and distinguished members

 Nature’s Best Hope: Creating A Vibrant Ecosystem In The Home Landscape